Herman H. Fortmann Building

-Herman H. Fortmann Building, also known as the Dickmann Store, is a historic commercial building located at Marthasville, Warren County, Missouri.
+Herman H. Fortmann Building, also known as the Dickmann Store, is a historic commercial building located at Marthasville, Warren County, Missouri, United States.
 It was built in 1904, and is a two-story, Late Victorian style frame building on a stone foundation.
 It features an elaborate pressed metal facade and parapet.

 It was listed on the National Register of Historic Places in 2006.